stackitcloud/stackit-cli/docs/stackit_logs_access-token_list.md

 ## stackit logs access-token list

-Lists all access tokens of a project
+Lists all Logs access tokens of a project

 ### Synopsis